saud-learning-services/canvas-quiz-extensions/README.md

 # Canvas Quiz Extensions

 > - name: canvas-quiz-extensions
-> - run-with: terminal
+> - ops-run-with: jupyter
 > - python>=3.7
 > - canvasapi>=2.0.0
-> - not an official ops script
+> - supports universal environment 🌎

 A project that takes input in the form of two CSVs and adds extra time or attempts for students on a list of quizzes.